carbon-design-system/carbon/packages/components/src/globals/js/mixins/README.md

 ## `evented-state.js`

-In our components, often time clicking a UI element implies a certain state change.
+In our components, oftentimes clicking a UI element implies a certain state change.
 Examples are things like closing menus, opening modals, or changing a page.
 In our vanilla library, we try to emit CustomEvents for these actions to let the consuming developer respond to them with a callback function.